Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Constructor is private
+• Constructor is private – prevents external instantiation

-• Only one instance is allowed
+• Only one instance is created and reused globally

-2. Factory Pattern
+2. Factory Design Pattern in Java

 Real-Life Example: